+- 6. Turn the lawn mower upright.

+- 7. Fill the fuel tank.

-- 6. Turn the lawn mower upright. - 7.
-Connect the wire to the spark plug.
+- 8. Connect the wire to the spark plug.

 Cleaning the Discharge Tunnel and the Recycler Plug

 To ensure the best performance, clean the discharge tunnel and the recycler plug after each use.
 When the grass is thick and lush, clippings may collect on and around the recycler plug, making it difficult to remove.